I often use Makefiles in some of my projects.

 This tutorial will only be focused on the GNU version of Make, as it's the most widely used and the most powerful.

-command, it will look for a file named Makefile
+First of all, when you invoke the make command, it will look for a file named Makefile in the current working directory.

-This is the default, but note that a specific Makefile can be used with the -f
+This is the default, but note that a specific Makefile can be used with the -f flag, followed by the file name or path.

-If such a file is found, it will by default execute the all
+If such a file is found, it will by default execute the all target.

 Make is target-based system.

-Your Makefile can specify multiple targets, and targets may be executed individually when invoking make
+Your Makefile can specify multiple targets, and targets may be executed individually when invoking make.
+But more on this later.

 For now, we'll just start by creating a basic hello world example.

-In some directory, create a file called Makefile
+In some directory, create a file called Makefile with the following content:

-all: echo "hello, world"
+echo "hello, world"

-is the target name.
+all is the target name.
 Target definitions are followed by a colon sign.

-will by default look for a target called all
+As mentioned earlier, make will by default look for a target called all.
+So this is our main entry point.

 Inside the target, you'll simply execute shell commands.

-Here, we print the hello, world string, using the shell's builtin echo
+Here, we print the hello, world string, using the shell's builtin echo command.

 Note that target commands need to be indented with at least a single tab.